Novum Instrumentum omne: Sources

 Erasmus had a problem with the Book of Revelation, in that he could find no old Greek manuscript which contained it.
 The book was not used in the liturgical readings of the Greek or Latin churches (and still now rarely), was not in e.g. Codex Vaticanus, it was only established as part of the canon of Scripture late, and in Erasmus' view was of dubious apostolicity.
-Furthermore, apocalypticism was diametrically opposed to the spirituality and mentality of Erasmus' Renaissance humanism; Erasmus' relative disinterest may be gauged from that he did not write a paraphrase of Revelation and provided only brief annotations.
+Furthermore, apocalypticism was diametrically opposed to the spirituality and mentality of Erasmus' Renaissance humanism; Erasmus' relative disinterest may be gauged from that he did not write a paraphrase of Revelation and provided only brief notes in the Annotations: only five pages in the first edition.

 Rather than omit the book, he adopted a different strategy to the rest of the New Testament: he obtained from Johannes Reuchlin Minuscule 2814, a Greek interlinear commentary on Revelation by Andreas of Caesarea, and had an assistant extract the embedded scriptural text which Erasmus then used for correction.
-He was not in Basel to correct the printer's proofs.
+He was not in Basel to correct these printer's proofs.

 Missing Text

 However, the Reuchlin manuscript was not complete, the leaf that contained the last six verses of Revelation 22 (the final chapter) having been torn off.
-Erasmus decided to back-translate the missing verses Rev. 16:16-21 from the Latin Vulgate into Greek, minimally alerting readers that he had provided some words from the Latin in a note in his Annotations, and thereby provoking enduring controversy.
+Erasmus decided to back-translate the missing verses Rev. 16:16-21 from the Latin Vulgate into Greek, in his Annotations alerting readers that he had provided some words from the Latin, and thereby provoking enduring controversy.
 (Note: Historians have disputed that Erasmus intended to provide any kind of critical edition of the Greek.
 One of Erasmus' points to Luther in their debate on free choice was that Luther (paradoxically on the basis of Erasmus' annotations and translation) was insisting on a singularity and clarity of meaning of some verses that was not supportable.)

 Erasmus explained his thinking in a response to strong criticism from Edward Lee: